Curriculum Development

 • The responsible teachers work closely together and frequently exchange professional viewpoints to adjust the curriculum, teaching schedules and formulate examination papers;

-• Apart from the subjects of Chinese Language, English Language, Mathematics and Liberal Studies that divide students of different forms into groups, all other subjects have taken into account the differences of students’ learning ability during curricula designing and in classroom situations.
-For the subjects of Chinese Language, English Language, Mathematics and Liberal Studies, a session in every cycle is arranged for teachers who teach the same subject in the same grades to plan the lessons together while exchanging ideas.
+• Apart from the subjects of Chinese Language, English Language, Mathematics that divide students of different forms into groups, all other subjects have taken into account the differences of students’ learning ability during curricula designing and in classroom situations.
+For the subjects of Chinese Language, English Language, Mathematics, a session in every cycle is arranged for teachers who teach the same subject in the same grades to plan the lessons together while exchanging ideas.
 Meanwhile, teachers in other grades and subjects are also encouraged to have more opportunities for collaborative lesson planning and idea exchange.

 • Subject to the students’ progress and community needs, annual revision will be done on the teaching focus, strategies, and design supports, such as handouts, worksheets, online self-study and discussion materials;